3.4 Permits for other relatives

-According to the Swedish view, the following persons are considered as family members to a member of a mission:
+According to Swedish practice, the following persons are considered family members to a member of a mission:

-Should other family members (adult sons/daughters, parents, grandchildren, etc.) wish to reside with the diplomat in Sweden, they must apply for a residence permit to the Swedish Migration Agency through the Swedish embassy in the country of origin or at the nearest Swedish embassy in the region.
+Should other family members (adult sons/daughters, parents, grandchildren, etc.) wish to reside with the diplomat in Sweden, they must apply for a residence permit to the Swedish Migration Agency through the Swedish embassy or consulate general in the country of origin or at the nearest Swedish embassy or consulate general in the region.
 Residence permits may be granted for work, studies or visits.

 3.4.1 Work permits for other relatives